ilhamisbored/dwm/README.md

 # Installation of dwmblocks
 - Install acpi
 - `cd` into the dwmblocks directory
 - Run the `sudo make clean install` command.

+# Post Installation
+Move all the files from the `dwm-dotfiles` directory into the `~/.config/` directory.